 The I-Pace is available in three core trim levels, called S, SE and HSE.
 The entry-level S has 18-inch alloy wheels, LED headlights, sports seats, a 10-inch touchscreen, sat-nav, DAB radio, cruise control and a rear camera.

 The SE gets 20-inch alloy wheels and premium LED headlights with daytime running lights, a powered tailgate, auto-dimming power-folding wing mirrors and leather upholstery.

 The top of the range HSE has an alternative 20-inch alloy wheel design, matrix LED headlights, gesture-controlled tailgate, Windsor leather upholstery and a surround-sound stereo.

-The I-Pace comes fitted with bundles of safety kit such as an external sound system which emits an external acoustic signal at speeds under 12mph to help make pedestrians aware of the car’s presence.
+The I-Pace comes fitted with bundles of safety kit such as an external sound system that emits an external acoustic signal at speeds under 12mph to help make pedestrians aware of the car’s presence.

 Standard driver assistance features include: 3D surround camera, emergency braking, cruise control and speed limiter, traffic sign recognition, driver condition monitor, lane keep assist and front and rear parking aid.
 Optional packs are available to provide blind spot assist, rear traffic monitoring and clear exit monitor.

-This is Audi’s first-ever full-production electric car which initially went on sale in 2019.
+This is Audi’s first-ever full-production electric car, which initially went on sale in 2019.
 The e-Tron is well-built, exudes Audi quality and is a highly desirable and practical Audi SUV providing serious competition to the Jaguar I-Pace or Mercedes EQC.